openhab/website/blog/2025-07-21-openhab-5-0-release.md

 You can consult the [YAML Configuration Documentation](https://www.openhab.org/docs/configuration/yaml.html) for more details on the syntax and how to use it.

-It is now also possible to generate this syntax directly from Main UI if you have Things and Items that were defined either with DSL syntax or created from Main UI, see [Copy DSL & YAML Definition: Connecting UI with Text Configuration](#copy-dsl--yaml-definition-connecting-ui-with-text-configuration)
+It is now also possible to generate this syntax directly from Main UI if you have Things and Items that were defined either with DSL syntax or created from Main UI, see [Copy DSL & YAML Definition: Connecting UI with Text Configuration](#copy-dsl-yaml-definition-connecting-ui-with-text-configuration).
 Support for other entities will be added in the next releases, starting with rules and rule templates.
 Other exciting features based on this are already in the pipeline.